Let's go see the natural Akita cedars [1] The striking natural Akita cedars

 The tree on the left is said to be the female tree, and the tree on the right is said to be the male tree [Meoto Cedar] ©Tohoku Forest Management Bureau

-Meoto Cedar is a natural Akita cedar tree with two trunks that split from the base and stand side by side in sympathy.
-It is 200 to 300 years old, has a trunk circumference of 12 meters, and is 36 meters tall.
+"Husband and Wife Cedar) is a natural Akita cedar tree with two trunks that branched off from the base and stand close together.
+It is estimated to be 200 to 300 years old, with a trunk circumference of 12 meters and a height of 36 meters.

 Nibetsu Natural Recreation Forest